24/7(239) 526-873324/7

 The Six Tiers

-The tier structure is consistent year to year even when the dollar amounts shift:
+The tier structure is consistent year to year even when the dollar amounts shift.
+For the full bracket-by-bracket walkthrough including 2026 boundary cases, see the UCR tier by fleet size guide.

 Why Tiers, Not a Flat Fee